jakemoody/courses-plotly-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:c6553f5c85
 ## Mapping Mt.
 Bruno

-In this exercise we will visualize elavation data with Plotly!
+Next, we're going to show you how you can even visualize surface data with Plotly!
 The data for Mt.
 Bruno is preloaded in the console as `z_data`.
-All you need to do is fill in the blanks and execute the code.
+In this exercise you will use the `go.Surface()` to create a trace like the previous.
+This time, you only need to set one argument, `z`.
+The `layout` object has already been created and is available in the console for you.

 *** =instructions
-- Fill in the blanks to create the `fig` object.
+- Create an object `data` where the `z` arugument is equal to `z_data` as a matrix (don't forget the bracket notation!)
+-

 *** =hint
 - Look at the Plotly documentation or check previous exercises if you forget the syntax.